blackburnman04/propertyscraper/README.md

 # Rental Scraper
-Python 3 &amp; BeautifulSoup4 scraper which scrapes details about current rental properties in Newtownabbey.
-(Scraped from PropertyPal.com)
+Python 3 &amp; BeautifulSoup4 scraper which scrapes details about current rental and sale properties in Northern Ireland (Scraped from PropertyPal.com)

 Dependencies: